DNS is the phonebook every other Windows Server service depends on. Nine stops, one foundation block of the WSA Lego kit.

 | SOA | Start of Authority (zone info) | Serial, refresh, retry, expire, TTL |

-Forwarders send queries for external domains to another DNS server instead of using root hints.
+Forwarders send queries upstream instead of using root hints.

 Dynamic updates allow clients to automatically register their DNS records: